mmistakes/made-mistakes-jekyll/_posts/2013-02-26-tylr-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @tylr"
+title: "Mustache sitting in the dark"
 description: "PaperFaces portrait of @tylr drawn with Paper by 53 on an iPad."
 image: paperfaces-tylr-twitter-lg
 thumb: paperfaces-tylr-twitter-150.jpg